SHAMBHUPRASAD98/SHAMBHUPRASAD98/README.md

 4. **Supermarket Store Branch Sales Analysis** 🛒
    - Interactive dashboard created using Tableau for sales analysis.

+5. **Netflix data analysis using Panda & Seaborn** 📦
+   - Pandas for data manipulation and analysis 🐼
+   - Matplotlib and Seaborn for data visualization 📊
+   - Jupyter Notebook for interactive analysis 📓

 ## Connect with Me 🤝